 NASA Ames Collaborative Support Facility, Bldg.
 N232 is a new building located at Moffett Field, CA. The building and on-site work has been constructed as sustainable entities.
 The project is designed with a goal to achieve LEED-NC v2.2 Platinum Certification.
 The new facility consists of a 2-story structural steel framed building of approximately 50,000 square feet.

 The building is comprised of two separate wings, two stories each with mechanical penthouses on the roofs.
 In addition to the open office space, the building includes a glass wall atrium, accessible restrooms, a lunchroom, elevator, and mechanical/electrical support areas.
 Construction also includes complete electrical and data communications to support the building operations, photovoltaic power and solar hot-water systems, fire detection and suppression systems, an advanced lighting system, and security systems.
 The site includes preparation and site utilities, installation of approximately 60 geothermal wells, new roadways and parking.
 This project also consisted of a new substation requiring Smith & Sons Electric to do a shutdown at the NASA Ames facility.

 Contract: $2.1M / General Contractor: West Coast Construction

-Winner of the Green Project of the Year Award Roosevelt Community Center is an attractive new downtown community center.
-The 22.5 million dollar center is a 2-story 30,063 square foot building and secured the Gold Level LEED certification.
-Smith & Sons Electric installed the Lutron EcoSystem lighting control system comprised of digital dimming ballasts, controls and environmental sensors working together to save electricity, increase space flexibility, increase occupant comfort and productivity, and reduce maintenance costs.
+Winner of the Green Project of the Year Award, Roosevelt Community Center is an attractive new downtown community center.
+The 22.5 million dollar center is a 2-story 30,063 square foot building and secured Gold Level LEED certification.
+Smith & Sons Electric installed the Lutron EcoSystem lighting control system comprised of digital dimming ballasts, controls and environmental sensors, working together to save electricity, increase space flexibility, increase occupant comfort and productivity, and reduce maintenance costs.